Key moments surrounding the killing of Jamal Khashoggi

 —Oct.
 6: The Post, citing anonymous Turkish officials, reports Khashoggi may have been killed in the consulate in a "preplanned murder" by a Saudi team.

 —Oct.
-7: A friend of Khashoggi tells the AP that officials told him Khashoggi was killed at the consulate.
+7: A friend of Khashoggi tells the AP that officials told him the writer was killed at the consulate.
 The consulate rejects what it calls "baseless allegations."

 —Oct.
 8: Saudi Arabia's ambassador to Turkey is summoned over Khashoggi's disappearance and alleged killing.